hashicorp/terraform/website/source/docs/providers/openstack/r/networking_floatingip_v2.html.markdown

 * `pool` - See Argument Reference above.
 * `address` - The actual floating IP address itself.
 * `port_id` - ID of associated port.
+* `tenant_id` - the ID of the tenant in which to create the floating IP.